techniq/layerchart/docs/src/content/components/Dodge.md

 `r` is the per-item collision radius (constant or accessor).
 When omitted, Dodge falls back to the chart's `r` accessor / `rScale`.
 This lets the `<Chart>` declare `r="propertyName"` once and have Dodge pick it up automatically.

+Because the algorithm processes items in **input order** and greedily picks the candidate closest to the anchor, the order you pass `data` directly shapes the result:

+- **Unsorted** — placement reflects whatever order the data arrived in (e.g. by date), often producing a noisier-looking stack.
+- **Largest first** — big items anchor at the baseline; smaller items nestle into the gaps.
+Produces the cleanest "skyline" silhouette and is the common choice for variable-radius beeswarms.
+- **Smallest first** — small items get the prime baseline real estate; later items get pushed outward by every prior placement, so large items end up far from the anchor.

+The example below lets you toggle the sort order to see this directly:

 :example{ name="variable-radius" }

 Any mark works inside the snippet — drive a `<Text>` font size from the resolved `r` to scale labels alongside the dodge radius.